cjrh/aiomsg/README.rst

    .. code-block::

-        message = [4-bytes big endian int32] [payload]
+        message = [4-bytes big endian int32][payload]

 #. **Immediately** after successfully opening a TCP connection, before doing
    anything else with your socket, you shall:

-    - Send your identity, as a 16 byte unique identifier (a 16 byte UUID is perfect).
+    - Send your identity, as a 16 byte unique identifier (a 16 byte UUID4 is perfect).
 Note that Rule 1 still applies, so this would look like

       .. code-block::

            identity_message = b'\x00\x00\x00\x10' + [16 bytes]

-      (because the length, 16, is ``0x10`` in hex)
+      (because the payload length, 16, is ``0x10`` in hex)

     - Receive the other peer's identity (16 bytes).
-Remember Rule 1.
+Remember Rule 1 still applies, so you'll actually receive 20 bytes, and the first four will be the length of the payload, which will be 16 bytes for this message.

 #.
 You shall **periodically** send a heartbeat message ``b"aiomsg-heartbeat"``.
    Every 5 seconds is good.
 If you receive such messages you can ignore them.
-   If you don't receive one (or an actual data message) within 15 seconds of the previous receipt, the connection is probably dead and you should kill it and/or reconnect. could either ignore it, or reply with exactly the same.
-Note that Rule 1 still applies, and because the length of this message is also 16 bytes, the message is ironically similar to the identity message:
+   If you don't receive one (or an actual data message) within 15 seconds of the previous receipt, the connection is probably dead and you should kill it and/or reconnect.
+   Note that Rule 1 still applies, and because the length of this message is also 16 bytes, the message is ironically similar to the identity
+   message:

    .. code-block::